c-raii

 RAII C89 C++11

-```c #include "raii.h" // a non-optimized way of checking for prime numbers: void *is_prime(args_t arg) { int i, x = get_arg(arg).integer; for (i = 2; i < x; ++i) if (x % i == 0) return thrd_value(false); return thrd_value(true); } int main(int argc, char **argv) { int prime = 194232491; // call function asynchronously: future *fut = thrd_for(is_prime, &prime); // a status check, use to guarantee any `thrd_get` call will be ready (and not block) // must be part of some external event loop handling routine if (!thrd_is_done(fut)) printf("checking...\n"); printf("\n194232491 "); if (thrd_get(fut).boolean) // blocks and wait for is_prime to return printf("is prime.\n"); else printf("is not prime.\n"); return 0; } ``` ```c++ // future::wait #include // std::cout #include // std::async, std::future #include // std::chrono::milliseconds // a non-optimized way of checking for prime numbers: bool is_prime (int x) { for (int i=2; i<x; ++i) if (x%i==0) return false; return true; } int main () { // call function asynchronously: std::future fut = std::async (is_prime,194232491); std::cout << "checking...\n"; fut.wait(); std::cout << "\n194232491 "; if (fut.get()) // guaranteed to be ready (and not block) after wait returns std::cout << "is prime.\n"; else std::cout << "is not prime.\n"; return 0; } ``` </td> </tr> </table> The planned implementation from [defer reference implementation for C](https://gustedt.gitlabpages.inria.fr/defer/):
+```c #include "raii.h" // a non-optimized way of checking for prime numbers: void *is_prime(args_t arg) { int i, x = get_arg(arg).integer; for (i = 2; i < x; ++i) if (x % i == 0) return thrd_value(false); return thrd_value(true); } int main(int argc, char **argv) { int prime = 194232491; // call function asynchronously: future *fut = thrd_async(is_prime, &prime); printf("checking...\n"); thrd_wait(fut, thrd_yield); printf("\n194232491 "); if (thrd_get(fut).boolean) // guaranteed to be ready (and not block) after wait returns printf("is prime.\n"); else printf("is not prime.\n"); } ``` ```c++ // future::wait #include // std::cout #include // std::async, std::future #include // std::chrono::milliseconds // a non-optimized way of checking for prime numbers: bool is_prime (int x) { for (int i=2; i<x; ++i) if (x%i==0) return false; return true; } int main () { // call function asynchronously: std::future fut = std::async (is_prime,194232491); std::cout << "checking...\n"; fut.wait(); std::cout << "\n194232491 "; if (fut.get()) // guaranteed to be ready (and not block) after wait returns std::cout << "is prime.\n"; else std::cout << "is not prime.\n"; return 0; } ``` </td> </tr> </table> The planned implementation from [defer reference implementation for C](https://gustedt.gitlabpages.inria.fr/defer/):

 RAII C89 Planned C11